 For many, a diamond not found in nature is a fake, and that's the end of the story.
 Or is it?
-The truth is there is more to fake gemstones than meets the eye.
-Simulated gemstones and synthetic gemstones are both lab-created, but their similarities do not go far beyond that fact.
+The truth is that there is more to non-natural gemstones than meets the eye.
+Simulated gemstones and synthetic gemstones are both lab-created, but their similarities do not go far beyond that.